Suhandan Umar: Regent of Bekasi

 On 5 May 1951, the regional parliament issued a motion of no confidence against Suhandan, stating that Suhandan was unable to govern anymore and that his subordinates were "destructive.
 Suhandan retaliated by accusing several members of the regional parliament of extortion and threatened to take action against members of the parliament who were involved.
 His actions were backed by the district chieftains of Bekasi, who on 9 May held a meeting in support of Suhandan.
-Suhandan and the parliament also conflicted regarding the capital of Bekasi.
-While the governing body and local parliament agreed on Bekasi as the regency's capital, Suhandan insisted on Jatinegara as the capital of the regency.
+A dispute arose between Suhandan and the parliament concerning the seat of government for Bekasi.
+While the governing body and local parliament agreed on moving to Bekasi, Suhandan insisted on retaining Jatinegara as the capital.

 The conflict culminated in the dismissal of Sanusi, Bekasi's regional secretary, following accusations of embezzlement from the regional parliament.
 Noer Alie attempted to resolve the conflict between the two by holding a private conversation with Suhandan.
 Noer demanded Suhandan to cut off contacts with the Bambu Runcing separatist group, but he was ignored.
 The West Java provincial governing body, led by Sanusi Hardjadinata, also attempted to form a resolution between the two parties by proposing to send Suhandan to Yogyakarta to pursue further studies, but to no avail.

 On 13 September 1951, Suhandan was arrested on the orders of provincial attorney general R. Sunarjo.
 Authorities discovered that Suhandan had been storing a large stash of weapons without any permit.
 A total of 32 weapons, consisting of pistols, hand grenades, jungle carbines, sten guns, Tommy guns, and other types of weapons, were discovered at his official residence.
 Police also discovered a pistol at his office.
 Suhandan's subordinate, Sirad, was arrested between 16 and 17 September after he was found instructing his staff to transfer weapons from his house to an empty house.
 Suhandan was officially dismissed from his office on 19 October 1951 and was assigned to the Department of Home Affairs.
 Noer Alie was appointed by Suhandan from the prison to assume the office in an acting capacity.